GRCJP/Resume-Builder-Public/documentation/action-plan.md

 This is everything I wish I had when starting my job search.
 Free, open source, built for the GRC community.

-Based on proven resume strategy from AJ at GRC Engineering Club.
+Based on proven resume strategy for GRC professionals.

 Would love feedback from fellow GRC professionals!
 What features would you add?
 ```